CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > can reproduce the issue.
 >
 > If this is a 0-day vulnerability that is actively being exploited,
-> then please copy the report to the CPAN Security Group at
+> then please copy the report to the CPAN Security Group (CPANSec) at
 > <cpan-security@security.metacpan.org>.
 >
 > Please *do not* use the public issue reporting system on RT or
 > GitHub issues for reporting security vulnerabilities.
 >
 > Please do not disclose the security vulnerability before it has been
-> made public by the maintainers or CPAN Security Group.
-That includes
+> made public by the maintainers or CPANSec.
+That includes blogs,
-> blogs, social media, forums, or conferences.
+> social media, forums, or conferences.
 >
 > ## Response to Reports
 >